theforeman/tool_belt/README.md

 #### Github Access Token

 Commands such as 'changelog' and 'cherry-picks' fetch data through Github's API.
-In order to avoid rate-limiting when querying a large number of issues you should define the GITHUB_ACCESS_TOKEN environment variable with a token you've created which has repository acccess.
+In order to avoid rate-limiting when querying a large number of issues you should define the GITHUB_ACCESS_TOKEN environment variable with a token you've created which has repository access.

 #### Cherry Picks